siddjoshi/dungeon-explorer-demo/README.md

 6. **HUD:**
    - Displays player stats such as health, score, and remaining treasures.
+   - Implemented in `src/HUD.tsx` and updated in real-time using React state management.

 7. **Restart Option:**
    - Restart the game at any time using the restart button.